wp-plugins/dashbar/readme.txt

 * English (Native as WordPress)
 * French

+Feel free to send me your PO/MO files, I'll put them in the next release

 == Installation ==

+Install from the repository or:

 1. Upload the content of the directory DashBar to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress